-Our biggest, and arguably most exciting film project that we are currently working on hits on all the levels; all of them.
+Our biggest, and arguably most exciting, current film project hits on all the levels; all of them.
 If you live in Bellingham, or think we need more women in film, or heck, if you enjoy a great story, then read on to learn about...

 Aside from being the first Poet Laureate of Washington state, an internationally published writer, and a famous figure among the Bellingham elite, Ella Higginson also wrote screenplays.
 Never heard of her?
-Neither did we.
+Neither had we.
 Sadly, Washington State remembers little of this prolific writer.
 Why this amazing woman fell into obscurity is a problem--one that's repeated throughout our history.